Digital-Health-AI-Startup/frontend-test-template/README.md

 You should be able to see the app on `http://localhost:5173/`.

+There's more information about how to run the [API](./apps/api/README.md) and [UI](./apps/web/README.md) in their respective directories.

 ## Submitting the Test

 When you are ready to submit the challenge, please open two PRs.
 One PR should consist of your solution for the **base challenge**.
 The second PR should consist of your solution to the **enhancement** you’ve selected.